 Weather conditions in Alberta

 Did you know that the transmission and distribution charges on your energy bill are affected by weather changes too?
-Learn more about the transmission and distribution fees and how it works.
+Learn more about transmission and distribution fees and how it works.

 Here are the top Alberta weather highlights in 2024 that impacted your energy usage and fees on your energy bill: